5 Most Common Mistakes That Can Ruin Your Transmission

 Exceeding the GRWR can lead to overheating, and that can trigger trouble with the solenoid and burn the transmission fluid.
 Keep in mind that the GRWR is the maximum weight that a particular vehicle can carry.
 The GRWR includes the combined total weight of the driver, passengers, and the cargo in or on the car.

 The GRWR also includes the gross trailer weight or GTW.
 Exceeding the GTW can lead to a host of serious issues ranging from transmission damage to difficulty with steering and braking.
-Even towing within the weight limits recommended by the manufacturer can cause premature transmission wear and shorten the life of your transmission fluid — that’s why many mechanics suggest carrying or towing no more than 80% of the maximum GRWR.
+Even towing within the weight limits recommended by the manufacturer can cause premature wear and shorten the life of your fluid — that’s why many mechanics suggest carrying or towing no more than 80% of the maximum GRWR.

 While modern transmissions are designed to be long-lasting and relatively low-maintenance, it’s still important to stick with the manufacturers’ recommended maintenance schedule.
 After all, it’s far cheaper to have your transmission maintained than it is to have it repaired, rebuilt, or replaced.